|

 lot going on under my hood, but it's pretty reliable

-I have more info on this cooling system installation and past cooling system projects here: 240turbo.com/ElectricCoolingFans.html ![]() If you're curious about these spark plug wires, I built them myself.
-You can too.
-I made a page on HOW TO DIY Custom Cables: https://www.240turbo.com/ignition.html#sparkcables Mazda Oil Cooler and Remote Oil Filter ![]() I made a page detailing my large Mazda oil cooler and remote oil filter installation.
-Click here for my 240 Oil Cooler Page. ![]() 240 Hood Insulation: I've begun compiling some info for DIY hood insulation projects: CLICK HERE.
-SDS EFI ENGINE MANAGEMENT: I've been using SDS EFI to control fuel and spark for more than 20 years.
-It's fully programmable for both fuel injection and ignition.
-Before converting this car to EFI, I used SDS EFI in my old 245 Turbo for many years beginning back in 1999.
-I get occasional grief from Megasquirt users who think SDS deserves no respect.
-Maybe Megasquirt is newer and better.
-It has more stuff, more options, probably more potential.
-While Megasquirt does offer more peripheral options, I've never had an SDS related issue or failure in either 240s I used SDS in for over 20 years.
-I DON'T know many Megasquirt users who can say that.
-I'm not a Megasquirt hater at all.
-It just didn't happen to exist yet when I began using SDS and so far I just have never used Megasquirt on a project.
-I may try it someday if I get sufficiently motivated. ![]() ![]() ![]() SDS uses a proprietary Hall sensor for crank position sensing.
-Since installing this on a Volvo engine was pretty much custom, I needed to make a bracket (BELOW) to hold the sensor.
-The Hall sensor then reads a pair of small magnets (ABOVE), which were supplied by SDS.
+that pump and installed a used 1991-93 one.
+That's a big custom Griffin aluminum radiator with a Lincoln Mark VIII fan.
+More recently I decided to satisfy my curiosity about big modern BRUSHLESS COOLING FANS.
+I have more info on this cooling system installation and past cooling system projects here: 240turbo.com/ElectricCoolingFans.html and a BRAND NEW PAGE with everything I've learned so far on BRUSHLESS FANS: 240turbo.com/BrushlessFans.html.
+MECHMAN Alternator and Custom Belt Idler Pulley To handle the extra voltage needed for all my modern stuff I installed a high performance alternator from Mechman.
+And to keep the dual V-belts gripping the extra amperage, I designed and installed a custom idler pulley.
+ALTERNATOR PAGE If you're curious about these CUSTOM spark plug wires, I built them myself.
+I made a page on HOW TO DIY Custom Ignition Cables: https://www.240turbo.com/ignition.html#sparkcables Large Mazda Oil Cooler and Remote Oil Filter I made a page detailing my large Mazda oil cooler and remote oil filter installation using Aeroquip Socketless fittings and hose.
+Click here for my 240 Oil Cooler Page.
+Engine Mount Options Engine mounts are kind of important.
+I think there should be more discussion about better options, don't YOU?
+I made a new page showing some of my ideas about better options for high-performance engine mounts. https://www.240turbo.com/enginemounts.html Under Hood Insulation 240 Hood Insulation: I've begun compiling some info for DIY hood insulation projects: CLICK HERE.
+SDS EFI ENGINE MANAGEMENT: This car original came with Bosch K-Jetronic fuel injection.
+This is a mechanical type of fuel injection, which was considered fairly advanced back then and it pre-dated electronic fuel injection (EFI).
+More than 20 years ago I converted the engine to EFI.
+The EFI I chose was SDS EFI, which is a programmable high-performance system for controling fuel and spark.
+SDS uses a proprietary Hall sensor for sensing crank position timing.
+The Hall sensor reads a pair of small magnets (ABOVE), which were supplied by SDS.
 The magnets were embedded into my crank pulley.
-It can be as simple as drilling a couple holes and gluing them in, but for the B21 pulley I used, I felt the magnets needed a bit more material to hold onto, so I had a shop weld on two pads as shown above. ![]() ![]() ![]() The Hall sensor bracket was a simple thing to create using a piece of 1/4 inch aluminum angle stock, which I added slots to so it could bolt onto two oil pan bolts and still be adjustable.
+It can be as simple as drilling a couple holes and gluing them in, but for the B21 pulley I used, I felt the magnets needed a bit more material to hold onto, so I had a shop weld on two pads as shown below.
+Since installing this on a Volvo engine was pretty much custom, I needed to make a custom bracket (BELOW) to hold the Hall sensor.
+The Hall sensor bracket was a simple thing to create using a piece of 1/4 inch aluminum angle stock.
+I added slots to it so it could bolt onto two oil pan bolts on the front of the engine and still be adjustable.
 I also added an extra layer of aluminum to the front, since it needed to come out toward the pulley a little more.
-The result was a bracket that is rigid and fully adjustable and I could set to space the Hall sensor the correct distance from the pulley magnets. ![]() ![]() ![]() Here are views of the bracket installed.
-As seen in the last photo above is two short spacers, which space the bracket downward from the oil pan about 1/4 inch so it clears the oil pan lip.
-SDS EFI uses a programmer as shown below to set parameters.
+The result was a bracket that is rigid and fully adjustable and I could set it to space the Hall sensor the correct distance from the pulley magnets.
+Here are some views ABOVE of the bracket installed on my engine.
+Seen in the last photo are two short spacers, which space the bracket downward from the oil pan about 1/4 inch so it clears the oil pan lip.
+SDS EFI uses a programmer as shown below to set parameters from the dash.
 No Laptop or tablet is used.
 There are some videos below that will show how the programmer works.
-Programmer Part 1: https://www.youtube.com/watch?v=vlhgz_vVMuM Programmer Part 2: https://www.youtube.com/watch?v=2iBNlYUAf9M&t=7s Hall Sensors: https://www.youtube.com/watch?v=p0eCX2AcM9w SDS EFI YouTube Channel: https://www.youtube.com/user/rv6ejguy/videos ![]() |
+Programmer Part 1: https://www.youtube.com/watch?v=vlhgz_vVMuM Programmer Part 2: https://www.youtube.com/watch?v=2iBNlYUAf9M&t=7s Hall Sensors: https://www.youtube.com/watch?v=p0eCX2AcM9w SDS EFI YouTube Channel: https://www.youtube.com/user/rv6ejguy/videos MSD Digital 6A Ignition Amplifier I've also been using an MSD ignition amplifier in my Volvo for more years than I can recall.
+It's very good at seriously improving ignition spark.
+I have more about that in my Ignition Page. |

 -